mnek1t/Sport-Store_ASP_NET_CORE/step-1.md

 ### Creating the Projects

-- Clone the remote repository from GitLab to your local drive and go to the appropriate directory.
+- Clone the remote repository from GitLab to your local drive and go to the cloned repository.

 ```
     $ git clone https://gitlab.com/UserName/sports-store-application.git